jamescallumyoung/dotfiles/README.md

 Dotfiles are the files used to configure macOS, Linux and Windows environments.
 They're highly specific to the user.
 These are [@jamescallumyoung](https://github.com/jamescallumyoung)'s.

-This repo does three things, and each step can be toggled on or off:
+This repo provides a `setup.sh` script that can do three things:

-- installs dotfiles
+- install dotfiles
-- installs packages from a brewfile or pkglist
+- install packages from a `.brewfile` or `.pkglist`
-- performs additional miscellaneous actions to complete the setup
+- perform miscellaneous actions to complete the setup

-Follow the installation guide below to copy this setup to a new device.

 ---

+## Installing Dotfiles

+GNU Stow is used to manage the dotfiles in this repo.
+It links them into their expected locations in the system, allowing the source files to remain in the Git repo so they can be version controlled.

+This repo contains separate directories for each technology group, such as _zsh_ or _node_, to keep things organised.

+This repo is structured so that:

+- `./dotfiles` is the _stow directory_,
+- `./dotfiles/<package_name>` are _package directories_,
+- `~` (a.k.a: `$HOME`) is the _target directory_.

+You can learn more about what these terms mean in the [the GNU Stow docs](https://www.gnu.org/software/stow/manual/stow.html#Terminology).

+Stow is invoked by the `setup.sh` script's "install dotfiles" step.

-## Regarding Packages
+## Installing Packages

 This repo contains a process for installing packages.
 Packages are specified in a handful of files, and installed by `setup.sh`.